makoto/forest/README.md

     19,15
     20,15

-This will form the following tree hirarchy.
+This will form the following tree hierarchy.

     1 - 2 - 13
       - 3 - 4